-Do not lie under the vehicle or start the engine when the vehicle is supported by the jack; otherwise there is a risk of fatal injury. ◀
+Do not lie under the vehicle or start the engine when the vehicle is supported by the jack; otherwise, there is a risk of fatal injury.

 - Place the foldable chock behind the front wheel on the other side of the vehicle or in front of the wheel if the vehicle is on an incline.
-If the wheel is changed on a surface with a more severe slope, take additional precautions to secure the vehicle from rolling. - Uncover the lug bolts if necessary.If the wheel is equipped with a hub cover, pry it off using the screwdriver from the tire change kit. - 3.
-Loosen the lug bolts by a half turn.
+If the wheel is changed on a surface with a more severe slope, take additional precautions to secure the vehicle from rolling.

+- 2. Uncover the lug bolts if necessary.

+- 3. Loosen the lug bolts by a half turn.